 If you are new to studying with The Open University, useful information is available on our What it's like to study page.

 The OU offers a work-based route to the BA (Hons) degree in social work.
-Successful graduates are eligible to apply to register with the regulatory body for social work in England, the Health and Care Professions Council.
+Successful graduates are eligible to apply to register with the regulatory body, Social Work England (SWE).
 If accepted onto the register you’ll be able to practice as a qualified social worker.

 This programme is available only to staff who are working in social care agencies and are supported by their employer, including students employed on traineeship contracts.
 If you don't work in social care currently, you will need to consider other options which may include studying for a Certificate of Higher Education in Social Care for which you don’t need to be sponsored.